Stories

 She did trip me in front of my whole platoon at a Scout picnic.
 Yes, I fell on my face.

-My car did not jump to 110 mph when I switched on Cruise Control after she took it to Baby Doe's one night.
+My car did not jump to 110 mph when I switched on the cruise control after she took it to Baby Doe's one night.
 I think it was 60.
 It could have been 70.

 It was not her fault that the transmission fell out of my new 81 Camaro.
 I was the one who hit the shift and knocked it into neutral.
 Putting the car in Reverse at 65 mph was understandable.
 My Fault!